 Timeliness from execution to distribution is of the utmost importance, especially since media need result summaries well in advance of broadcast times.
 Online media need details instantaneously.

-“Working with the CNW News Centre is always a completely smooth and efficient experience,” said Korn.
+“Working with the Cision News Centre is always a completely smooth and efficient experience,” said Korn.
 “Their courteous, prompt attention to detail is outstanding and helps us consistently get our news out to the media quickly and with impeccable accuracy.”

-Since partnering with CNW in 2007, the CPC has driven increased awareness of the organization, its athletes and the Games as a whole.
+Since partnering with Cision (formerly CNW Group) in 2007, the CPC has driven increased awareness of the organization, its athletes and the Games as a whole.
 “Sending news releases covering Paralympic news, results, team announcements, campaign launches, and award winners across Canada has resulted in consistent attention, better media attendance at our events, and a very encouraging increase in media coverage of the Paralympic movement in Canada,” said Korn.

 The CPC has also seen substantial growth in both audience reach and media hits.
 Over the course of the Rio 2016 Paralympic Games, the CPC earned over 3.4 million media impressions and saw thousands of articles written and broadcast clips aired about the Canadian Paralympic Team. (click to tweet) “Our Opening and Closing Ceremony flag bearer media releases from Rio were especially well-received and used by media, serving to bolster national pride around Team Canada,” said Korn.